Fernando-Canales/PLATO_DAP_CS/referee_notes/Response_Letter_Draft.md

 **Minor Point 10**: "Equation (39) is described as the average centroid measurement over a duration of one hour and a given number of cameras.
 But the equation itself seems to be for the uncertainty in the averaged centroid.
 This should be checked and either the text or the equation updated if necessary."

 **Response:** We agree that this required clarification.
 We have explicitly stated that Eq.
 (39) represents the uncertainty of averaged centroid measurements rather than single-point measurements.
 The clarifications emphasize that centroid shifts are averaged over one hour and multiple cameras to reduce statistical uncertainty.
+We mention as well that we average over one hour because transits typically last only a few hours and also because the values of the transit duraition from the catalog we are using are in hours.

 RS->  remind why this choice of time-scale (this is linked to the transit duration, which typical last few hours)